-1HS 700 meets synchronously 4 times each term on Friday mornings.
+1 HS 700 meets synchronously 4 times each term on Thursday mornings.
 All lectures are recorded.
+HS 700 is asynchronous with monthly meetings in person on dates September 5, October 3, November 7, and December 12 in room 2250 in Nursing 2

 Primary Care Family Nurse Practitioner Program